KGTV: Switch to ABC

-The ABC affiliation in San Diego had belonged to XETV (channel 6), a station licensed across the international border to Tijuana, Mexico, since 1956 under special agreement between the FCC and Mexican authorities.
-In 1973 KCST-TV (channel 39), San Diego's UHF independent station, prevailed in a years-long attempt to secure ABC programming in the market; KCST claimed that an American television network should not be affiliated with a station located outside U.S. borders.
-At the time of the switch ABC was still the third-ranked network, behind second-rated NBC and perennial leader CBS.
+The ABC affiliation in San Diego had belonged to XETV (channel 6), a station licensed across the international border to Tijuana, Mexico, since 1956.
+ABC and XETV were required to obtain special permission from the FCC, renewed annually, for the network to provide its programming to XETV via the "bicycling" delivery method.
+In 1973, KCST-TV (channel 39), San Diego's UHF independent station, prevailed in a years-long attempt to contest this arrangement and secure ABC programming in the market; KCST claimed that ABC should no longer be affiliated with a station located in Mexico when there was now a third U.S.-based station which could carry its programming.
+At the time of the switch, ABC was still the third-ranked network, behind second-rated NBC and perennial leader CBS.

 Over the next several years, however, ABC began to experience ratings growth in their prime time programming and rose to first place during 1975–76, finishing the year with ten programs in Nielsen's top twenty.
 In San Diego, KCST-TV experienced a carryover effect and also rose to first place locally, knocking KGTV down to third behind CBS station KFMB-TV (channel 8).
 But ABC was never happy with having been forced onto the UHF dial in San Diego, and the unprecedented success gave the network the impetus to actively upgrade its affiliate roster nationwide.

 Despite having more than a year remaining in its current agreement with NBC, KGTV announced it was joining ABC in June 1976.
 After KCST-TV (now KNSD) signed with NBC, the switch between the two stations took place on June 27, 1977.